-The 3D BAG is an up-to-date data set containing 3D building models of the Netherlands.
+The 3D BAG is an up-to-date data set containing detailed 3D building models of the Netherlands.
 The 3D BAG is open data.
-It contains 3D models at multiple levels of detail, which are generated by combining two open data sets: the building data from the BAG and the height data from the AHN.
+It contains 3D models at multiple levels of detail, which are generated fully automatically by combining two open data sets: the building data from the BAG and the height data from the AHN.
 The 3D BAG is updated regularly, keeping it up-to-date with the latest openly available building stock and elevation information.

-> The 3D BAG is also a place for experiments.
+The 3D BAG is also a place for experiments.
 It is a medium for testing ideas as we do in the 3D geoinformation research group.
-Based on experiences with the data, we are constantly improving our methods, and by providing our own service we retain full control over the whole process from input data, pre-processing and reconstruction to querying and using the reconstructed 3D data in urban applications.
+Based on experiences with the data, we are constantly improving our methods, and by maintaining our own service we retain full control over the whole process from input data, pre-processing and reconstruction to querying and using the reconstructed 3D data in urban applications.
 This allows us to develop, test and release improvements, or even break things, as we see best.

-> Visit the website of the data set: 3dbag.nl
+Visit the website of the data set: 3dbag.nl

 Some of the use cases for this data set that we know about:

 For a more information list see 3DBAG in the media.